algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_app_arc56.Arc56Contract.md

 • **arcs**: `number`[]

 The ARCs used and/or supported by this contract.
-All contracts implicity support ARC4 and ARC56
+All contracts implicitly support ARC4 and ARC56

 #### Defined in